Opinion polling for the 2026 Senedd election

-In the run-up to the 2026 Senedd election, various organisations are conducting opinion polls to gauge voting intentions.
+In the run-up to the 2026 Senedd election, various organisations conducted opinion polls to gauge voting intentions.
 Results of such polls are displayed in this list.
 The pollsters listed are members of the British Polling Council (BPC) and abided by its disclosure rules.

-The date range for these opinion polls is from the previous Senedd election, held on 6 May 2021, to the next election, to be held on 7 May 2026.
+The date range for these opinion polls is from the previous Senedd election, held on 6 May 2021, to the day of the election, held on 7 May 2026.

+It was the seventh devolved general election since the Senedd (formerly the National Assembly for Wales) was established in 1999.
+It was also be the first election following reforms to the voting system, which increased the size of the Senedd from 60 members to 96, adopted a party-list voting system, reduced the number of constituencies to sixteen, and shortened its term from five years to four.
+However the 23 October 2025 Caerphilly by-election where 33,689 votes were cast used first-past-the-post voting.

 Opinion polling

 Polling using the 2026 electoral system

-For the election to be held in May 2026, Wales has been divided into 16 multi-member constituencies, each based on a pairing of two adjacent constituences used for the UK Parliament since 2024.
-Each of these 16 constituencies will elect 6 members of the Senedd using a system of proportional representation.
+For the 2026 election, Wales was divided into 16 multi-member constituencies, each based on a pairing of two adjacent constituencies used for the UK Parliament since 2024.
+Each of these 16 constituencies elected six members of the Senedd using a system of proportional representation.

+Labour led in most polls until early 2025, when opinion polls began to show Plaid Cymru and Reform as each leading or tied.